AnwarChong/FlashGame-2019/README.md

 # FlashGame
-The Caution Hero- Seiya adventure 2D game
+The Cautious Hero- Seiya adventure 2D game
 Using Adobe Animate and JavaScript